shred/commons-suncalc/README.md

 ## Features

-* Lightweight, only requires Java 1.7 or higher, no other dependencies
+* Lightweight, only requires Java 8 or higher, no other dependencies
-* Android compatible, requires API level 11 (Honeycomb) or higher.
-Lower API levels _may_ work as well, but this is untested.
+* Android compatible, requires API level 26 (Android 8.0 "Oreo") or higher.
+For older Android versions, use [commons-suncalc v2](https://github.com/shred/commons-suncalc/tree/v2), which is similar to this version, but does not use the Java Date/Time API.
 * Available at [Maven Central](http://search.maven.org/#search|ga|1|a%3A%22commons-suncalc%22)
 * Extensive unit tests